Quick Reference Definitions of key Eleva.js terms and concepts.

 style: `

-.button { color: blue; } /* Only affects this component */
+.my-component .button { color: blue; } /* Use specific selectors */

 `